AI-Enhanced PHP Development: Tools and Workflows

 Over-reliance on AI

-Don't let AI replace your critical thinking:
+Don't let AI replace your brain:

-- Always understand the code you're implementing
+• Always understand the code you're implementing

-- Question AI suggestions and validate them
+• Question AI suggestions and validate them

-- Maintain your core programming skills
+• Maintain your core programming skills

 Security Blindness

-AI doesn't always generate secure code:
+AI doesn't always generate secure code.
+Watch out for these issues:

-- Always review for SQL injection vulnerabilities
+• Always review for SQL injection vulnerabilities

-- Check for proper input validation
+• Check for proper input validation

-- Ensure sensitive data handling is correct
+• Ensure sensitive data handling is correct

 Performance Ignorance

-AI-generated code isn't always optimized:
+AI-generated code isn't always fast.
+Check for these problems:

-- Profile generated code for performance bottlenecks
+• Profile generated code for performance bottlenecks

-- Consider database query efficiency
+• Consider database query efficiency

-- Optimize algorithms for your specific use case
+• Optimize algorithms for your specific use case

 The Future of AI in PHP Development

-AI tools are rapidly evolving.
+AI tools evolve fast.
 Stay ahead by:

-- Experimenting with new AI tools and models
+• Experimenting with new AI tools and models

-- Building custom AI integrations for your specific needs
+• Building custom AI integrations for your specific needs

-- Sharing knowledge with the PHP community
+• Sharing knowledge with the PHP community

-- Balancing AI efficiency with human expertise
+• Balancing AI efficiency with human expertise